RAF Fairford: 21st century

-The Defence Infrastructure Organisation (DIO) acquired 43.87 hectare of land to north east of RAF Fairford in November 2000.
+The Defence Infrastructure Organisation (DIO) acquired 43.87 hectare of land to north-east of RAF Fairford in November 2000.
 Planning permission was granted August 2021 to allow the land to be incorporated into the station boundary.
-Previously part of Horcott Quarry, the land forms part of the Cotswold Water Park lake system which is designated as a site of special scientific interest.
+Previously part of Horcott Quarry, the land forms part of the Cotswold Water Park lake system, which is designated as a site of special scientific interest.
 The DIO indicated that the land would be used to enhance station security and improve bird hazard management, as well as for military exercises and recreation.

-Between December 2021 and December 2022, work was undertaken to resurface taxiways and aircraft parking stands located in the north eastern part of the airfield.
-Over 1,200m of taxiway surfacing was replaced, with two parking stands removed and eleven replaced.
+Between December 2021 and December 2022, work was undertaken to resurface taxiways and aircraft parking stands located in the northeastern part of the airfield.
+Over 1,200 m of taxiway surfacing was replaced, with two parking stands removed and 11 replaced.
 Drainage infrastructure and airfield ground lighting were also upgraded.

 In February 2022, four B-52H bombers from the 69th Bomb Squadron were deployed to RAF Fairford for six weeks.

 In August 2024, a Northrop Grumman RQ-4B Global Hawk deployed to and operated from RAF Fairford for the first time.

+In March 2026, American B-1 Lancer and B-52 bombers were deployed to RAF Fairford as part of the 2026 US–Israeli offensive on Iran.
+The UK initially denied US President Donald Trump's request for United States use of the base, but on 1 March 2026, Prime Minister Keir Starmer gave permission for American aircraft to use the base for "defensive purposes".

+On 27 September 2026, a major incident was declared near the base after five men were arrested on suspicion of offences under the Explosives Act.
+Residents of the nearby village of Whelford were evacuated to a local leisure centre with around 85 households evacuated as a precaution, as the British Army's explosive ordnance disposal team were examining three vehicles, and Gloucestershire Police established a cordon in the area.
+Later that day it was reported that counter-terrorism police were leading the investigation.